-All the machines in the data centers requires energy to operate, i.e, electricity.
+All the machines in the data centers require energy to operate, i.e, electricity.
 Irrespective of the source of generation, renewable or nonrenewable.
-According to a survey conducted by Aspen Global Change Institute, data centers account for being one of the direct contributors of climate change due to the release of greenhouse gases.
-According to an article by Energy Innovation, a large data center may contain around tens of thousands of hardware and can use around 100 megawatts (MW) of electricity.
+According to a survey conducted by Aspen Global Change Institute, data centers account for being one of the direct contributors to climate change due to the release of greenhouse gases.
+According to an article by Energy Innovation, a large data center may contain tens of thousands of hardware and can use around 100 megawatts (MW) of electricity.

-But again, how does using another technology i.e, Kubernetes can contribute to this?
-Before answering the above question let’s learn how to calculate the carbon footprint of a server that we usually create with a public cloud provider like aws.
+But again, how does using another technology i.e., Kubernetes can contribute to this?
+Before answering the above question let’s learn how to calculate the carbon footprint of a server that we usually create with a public cloud provider like AWS.
 In AWS, we create Instances of different sizes, computation power, storage capacity, etc as per our needs.
-Let’s calculate the carbon footprint emitted by initializing an instance of type - m5.2xlarge in region - ap-south-1 which runs for 24 hours.
+Let’s calculate the carbon footprint emitted by initializing an instance of type - m5.2xlarge in the region - ap-south-1 which runs for 24 hours.

 We can calculate the Carbon Footprint, by using the Carbon Footprint Estimator for AWS instances.
 As you can see in the below image, after giving the values, we can easily estimate the carbon footprint for the respective instance which is 1,245.7 gCO₂eq.

-There are primarily two factors which contribute to carbon emissions in the Compute Resource carbon footprint analysis, which are discussed as below -
+There are primarily two factors that contribute to carbon emissions in the Compute Resource carbon footprint analysis, which are discussed below -

 - Carbon emissions related to running the instance, including the data center PUE